mmqmemm/android_device_huawei_scale/README.md

-## aosp device tree for Huawei Honor 4A and Huawei y6 2015.
+## device tree for Huawei Honor 4A and Huawei y6 2015.
 =====================================

 Basic   | Spec Sheet